TREMOR

 • Alcohol withdrawal – Tremors may appear when withdrawing from alcohol use

-• Neurological Examination – Evaluates movement, muscle tone, reflexes, and coordination
+• Neurological examination to assess movement, reflexes, and coordination.

 Tremor Treatment Options

-• Botulinum toxin (Botox) injections – May help with dystonic and voice tremors
+• Botulinum toxin injections for dystonic tremor and voice tremor.

 • Reduce caffeine and stimulants to minimize tremors